 Native to Japan, Korea, and China, Japanese Knotweed is a large, perennial herbaceous plant that historically holds a significant cultural, medicinal, culinary, and ceremonial place in these countries.
 The active ingredient that gets this herb so much attention is its high content of resveratrol — the beneficial chemical found in red wine.

 This powerful herb is traditionally used topically in:

 - alleviating dermatological conditions

-- healing burns, psoriasis, shingles, abscesses, and thrush/yeast
+- providing relief from burns, psoriasis, shingles, abscesses, and thrush/yeast

 Research shows that the topical application of an extract of the root results in significant reduction of oxidative stress and inflammatory cytokines while increasing dermal elasticity, dermal hydration, and antioxidant capacity.
 Another study compared the topical anti-inflammatory effect of Polygonum with Trans-resveratrol and a control.
 Polygonum reduced inflammation by between 52-65 percent (depending on dose) compared to the control, while trans-resveratrol only reduced inflammation by 35 percent compared to the control.